Diverticulitis Treatment in San Jose CA

 Diverticulitis is a condition that occurs when diverticula on the gastrointestinal tract become inflamed or infected.
 Problems with the diverticula usually stem from a tear within them.

-Proctologist Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
+Colorectal Surgeon Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
 He has extensive experience diagnosing and treating diverticulitis.
 If you’re experiencing symptoms of diverticulitis in the San Jose area, call Dr. Parrish today to schedule an appointment at (408) 358-2868.
-Our office is located in Los Gatos, just a short drive from San Jose, Santa Clara, Campbell, and Lexington Hills.

 What Are Diverticula?